 - 1. Progress in the Program for the Gifted shall be reviewed and a determination of continuation in the program shall be made at the end of each semester.
-The Gifted Coordinator shall: - a.
+The Teacher of the Gifted shall: - a.
 Obtain and calculate an academic average from report cards. - b.
 Obtain scores from State Standardized Tests (end of year only). - c.
 Determine continuation status. - 1.
-If a gifted student does not meet the continuation criteria, the Gifted Coordinator shall send the Notification of Probation (Form L) to the parents for the mid-year review or (Form K) for the annual review.
+If a gifted student does not meet the continuation criteria, the Teacher of the Gifted shall send the Notification of Probation (Form N) to the parents for the mid-year review or (Form

+A) for the annual review.